python/psf-docs/_docs/faq.rst

 Has the PSF donated to causes outside of Python?
 To other languages ?
 =====================================================================

+We have donated to other entities such as `OSUOSL`_ to assist them in their mission, and because they generously host and maintain our next generation infrastructure.
+Typically, we constrain grants and PSF funds to those fitting within the `Mission Statement`_.

+`PyCon 2012 had a 5k`_ "Fun run" - the proceeds of which were matched by PyCon and the PSF and distributed to various charities, such as Autism Speaks, the American Cancer Society, and the Epilepsy Foundation.

+Normally however, our grants focus on the Python community - whether thats funding user groups, conferences, workshops, etc.

 Does the PSF have any paid staff ?
 ==================================